ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 let ingredientList = "ingredientList_example"; // String | The ingredient list of the recipe, one ingredient per line (separate lines with \\\\n). let servings = 3.4; // Number | The number of servings. let opts = {
-  'language': en, // String | The language of the input.
+  'language': "en", // String | The language of the input.
 Either 'en' or 'de'.
   'measure': "measure_example", // String | The original system of measurement, either 'metric' or 'us'.
   'view': "view_example", // String | How to visualize the ingredients, either 'grid' or 'list'.
   'defaultCss': true, // Boolean | Whether the default CSS should be added to the response.